Sapley

-Sapley is a historic village in Cambridgeshire, now a suburb of Huntingdon, in the Huntingdonshire district.
+Sapley is a historic village, now a suburb of Huntingdon, in the Huntingdonshire district of Cambridgeshire, England.

 History

 The historic Sapley Forest was owned by the Cromwell family.

 Until 1858 Sapley was an extra-parochial area, in 1851 the extra-parochial area had a population of 13.

 Sapley Park is the main area of Sapley.
 In May 2017, a memorial was unveiled in Sapley Park dedicated to the Oxmoor plane crash.